Lolistone/Lolistone/README.md

 - 👋 Hi, I’m @Lolistone (Lorenzo Martinelli)
-- 🌱 I’m currently studying applied mathematics at the University of Buenos Aires, Faculty of Exact and Natural Sciences.
+- 🌱 I’m currently studying applied mathematics and data science at the University of Buenos Aires, Faculty of Exact and Natural Sciences.
 - 📫 How to reach me martinelli.lorenzo12@gmail.com

 <!---